Last updated: 09-06-2026

 2. What are cookies?

-Cookies are small text files stored on your device (computer, phone, tablet) when you visit a website.
-They help the site work properly and can also be used to remember your preferences or understand how you use the site.
+Cookies are small text files stored on your device when you visit a website.
+They help the site work properly and can also be used to remember preferences or understand how visitors use the site.
+We also use similar technologies such as tracking pixels and server-side data collection, which we refer to collectively as "cookies" in this policy.

-3. Types of cookies we use
+4. The cookies we use

 a) Strictly necessary cookies